History Of Infinite Banking

 Regardless of which path one chooses, it doesn't change the facts.
 Those who choose to build, own, and control their own credit through whole life insurance will have the ultimate financial advantage in life.

-Here's a quick illustration of a guaranteed $1 million Life Paid-Up At Age 100 whole life policy on a 40-year old male, standard risk rating, non-smoker:
+Let's start with a basic whole life policy as a reference point.
+Here's a conceptual illustration of a guaranteed $1 million Life Paid-Up At Age 100 whole life policy on a 40-year old male, standard risk rating, non-smoker:

 Premiums in this example, are payable to age 70.
 In reality, premiums can be scheduled for anywhere between 5 years and out to age 100.
 If you want a "short-pay" whole life, you would simply schedule premiums for 5 years and stop.
 If you wanted to pay premiums beyond age 70, you would schedule them for however long you want to pay them.
 And, if you want the flexibility to stop and restart premiums at will, then you can schedule in that kind of flexibility, too (with a custom whole life policy design).